-- 4 In accordance with NYSDAM guidelines, all underground direct buried electrical conduits and conductors with less than 48-inches of cover shall be removed by means causing the least amount of disturbance possible. - 5 Underground electric conduits and direct buried conductors with 48-inches or more of soil cover shall be abandoned in place.
-In accordance with NYSDAM guidelines, abandoned conduit must be sealed or capped in accordance with the best practices at the time of decommissioning to avoid the potential to direct subsurface drainage onto neighboring land uses. - 6 Galvanized steel PV module support and racking system support posts shall be removed and disposed off-site or recycled/salvaged at an approved facility. - 7 Electrical and electronic devices, including transformers, inverters, switchgear, and support structures shall be removed and disposed off-site at an approved facility.
-Any components not required for return to the power authority will be disposed off-site or recycled/salvaged at an approved facility. - 8 Concrete foundations shall be removed and disposed off-site at an approved facility.
-In accordance with NYSDAM guidelines, access roads in agricultural areas shall be removed, unless otherwise specified by the landowner.
-If access roads are to be removed, the areas should be regraded with topsoil from recorded excess native topsoil disposal areas.
-If suitable topsoil from these areas is unavailable, imported topsoil may be used as long as it is free of invasive species and consistent with topsoil quality on the affected site. - 9 Fencing and gates shall be removed and will be disposed off-site at an approved facility.
+- 4. In accordance with NYSDAM guidelines, all underground direct buried electricalconduits and conductors with less than 48-inches of cover shall be removed by means causing the least amount of disturbance possible. - 5.
+Underground electric conduits and direct buried conductors with 48-inches or moreof soil cover shall be abandoned in place.
+In accordance with NYSDAM guidelines, abandoned conduit must be sealed or capped in accordance with the best practices the time of decommissioning to avoid the potential to direct subsurface drainageonto neighboring land uses. - 6.
+Galvanized steel PV module support and racking system support posts shall be removed and disposed off-site or recycled/salvaged at an approved facility. - Electrical and electronic devices, including transformers, inverters, switch gear, and support structures shall be removed and disposed off-site at an approved facility.
+Any components not required for return to the power authority will be disposed off-site or recycled/salvaged at an approved facility. - 8.
+Concrete foundations shall be removed and disposed off-site at an approved facility. - 9.
+Access roads are to be removed, as required by the Town of Canandaigua. - 10.
+Remove any vegetative screening. - 11.
+Provide additional soil restoration. - 12.
+Provide proper seeding, mulching, and fertilizing, as needed. - 13.
+Remove temporary erosion and sediment controls. - 14.
+Fencing and gates shall be removed and will be disposed off-site at an approved facility. - 15.
+Close out any remaining permits.

-3.2 Environmental Effects
+2. Environmental Effects

 Decommissioning activities, particularly the removal of project components, could result in environmental effects like those of the construction phase.
-There is the potential for ground disturbance, erosion/sedimentation, soil compaction, spills, and related impacts to adjacent watercourses or significant natural features.
+There is the potential for ground disturbance, erosion/sedimentation, soil compaction, spills, and related impacts to adjacentwatercourses or significant natural features.
 Construction best management practices and mitigation measures, similar to those employed during the construction phase of the Solar Facility, will be implemented.
+In addition, temporary erosion and sediment controls shall be provided during the decommissioning process.
+These will be installed in accordance with the most current NYSDEC standards, specifications, and requirements.
 These will remain in place until the site is stabilized and the ground cover has been reestablished in order to mitigate erosion, silt/sediment runoff and any impacts on significant natural features or water bodies located adjacent to the Project Site.

 Road traffic will temporarily increase due to the movement of decommissioning crews and equipment.
-There may be an increase in particulate matter (dust) in adjacent areas during the decommissioning phase.
+There may be an increase in particulate matter (dust) in adjacent areas duringthe decommissioning phase.
 Decommissioning activities may lead to temporary elevated noise levels from heavy machinery and an increase in vehicle trips to the project location.
 Work will be undertaken during daylight hours and will conform to any applicable restrictions.
-Recycling of structural components will be maximized to the extent possible to reduce solid waste disposal.
+Recycling of structural components will be maximized to the extent possible toreduce solid waste disposal.

-3.3 Site Restoration
+3. Site Restoration

-During the decommissioning phase, all project components (Appendix 1) will be removed, and the Facility Site will be restored to a state similar to its pre-construction condition.
+During the decommissioning phase, all project components (Appendix 1) will be removed, and the FacilitySite will be restored to a state similar to its pre-construction condition.
 The site is currently considered vacant agricultural land, so the goal of site restoration for this Facility Site is as a vacant agricultural field.
 The pre-construction condition has been documented in the photos in Appendix 2.
-At the time of decommissioning, Aura or the future owner-operator will coordinate with the landowner, the Soil and Water Conservation District, the Department of Agriculture and Markets, and will follow the environmental monitoring and restoration requirements of the NYSDAM guidelines (see Appendix 4).
-Additionally, if access roads in agricultural areas are removed in accordance with landowner wishes, topsoil will be returned from recorded excess native topsoil disposal areas, if present, or topsoil free of invasive species will be imported consistent with the quality of the topsoil on the affected site.
+At the time of decommissioning, Aura or the future owner-operator will coordinate with the landowner, the Soil and Water ConservationDistrict, the Department of Agriculture and Markets, and will follow the environmental monitoring and restoration requirements of the NYSDAM guidelines (see Appendix 4).
+In addition, any disturbed areas, including areas where soil compaction is likely to accuse, shall receive soil restoration in accordance with the most current NYSDEC standards.
+All disturbed areas shall receive mulching and seeding, and fertilizer, if so required.